2030 Minnesota Cardiovascular Health and Diabetes Statewide Plan Update

 Three workgroups, comprised of members representing various sectors and communities, first met in August 2019.
-The groups are reviewing current guidelines, discussing evidence-based and emerging best practices, and developing and recommending objectives and strategies through facilitated discussions.
-The small group planning phase will end in April 2020.
+The groups reviewed current guidelines, discussing evidence-based and emerging best practices, and developing and recommending objectives and strategies through facilitated discussions.
+The small group planning phase ended in August 2020.

 Finalizing the Plan

-To ensure all voices are heard, MDH will listen to a range of communities across the state before finalizing the Strategic Plan in summer of 2020.
-An action plan will then be created by stakeholders to put strategies into actions.
-The Minnesota Cardiovascular Health Alliance and diabetes partners will be tasked to oversee the implementation of the Plan and provide direction throughout the next decade.
+To ensure all voices are heard, MDH will continue engage with a range of communities across the state before finalizing the Strategic Framework in late summer 2021.
+A one- to three-year plan will then be created by stakeholders to build the engagement infrastructure and put strategies into actions.

 - Minnesota Heart Disease and Stroke Prevention Plan 2011-2020 (PDF)